JanezSedeljsak/five-words-25-letters/README.md

 ## The Problem
 Find all unique sets of 5 words (len == 5) from a txt file (370k+ words) that together contain exactly 25 unique letters of the English alphabet.

+## The Algorithm (core idea)

+The rust based bitwise magic implementation can be devided into a few steps:

+- first we read in the whole file into a str and then filter out lines with 5 characters with no repeated characters using bitmasks.

+- we create the masks and mark seen masks in a vector for constant lookup + we also remove angorams (keep only the first one).

+- build the lookup table for each letter (bucket) and order the letters by rarity - we will search for the least common letters first (Q, X, J).

+- we use a stack to keep track of the current path and search for solutions using depth-first search (recursion is expensive).

+- target is reached once we find 5 words with 25 uniq letters, then backtrack and continue - we find all the possible solution and write to output buffer.

 ## Performance
 - **Average Search Time**: ~60ms
 - **Unique Solutions**: 538